Student-centric advice and objective recommendations

 One of the big misconceptions is that students need to take out all of the financial aid that is offered to them.
 This is not true and ultimately you can decide to take advantage of specific financial aid options (or not).

-Obviously, you will want to accept all of the grant money awarded to you.
+Obviously, you will want to accept all of the free money awarded to you.
 However, it may not always make sense to take out all of the student loans offered to you.
 You should always do the math and calculate the amount of money in student loans that you absolutely need to take out.
 When evaluating this, you should be looking at the student loan interest rate, as well as the specific terms of the student loans.

 Remember, winning outside scholarships and merit scholarships will allow you to take out less money in student loans, which is always a good thing!